notatestuser/treeify/README.md

 node-treeify
 ============

-Converts a JS object into a nice, visible depth-indented tree for console printing.
-The structure
-generated is similar to what you get by running the ```tree``` command on Unixy platforms.
+_treeify_ converts a JS object into a nice, visible depth-indented tree for console printing.
+The structure generated is similar to what you get by running the ```tree``` command on Unixy platforms.

 ```
 {
     oranges: {
         'mandarin': {                                          ├─ oranges
             clementine: null,                                  │  └─ mandarin
             tangerine: 'so cheap and juicy!'        -=>        │     ├─ clementine
         }                                                      │     └─ tangerine: so cheap and juicy!
     },                                                         └─ apples
     apples: {                                                     ├─ gala
         'gala': null,                                             └─ pink lady
         'pink lady': null
     }
 }